knpuniversity/phpstorm-settings/README.md

 #### 404unless

-Adds a 404 if statement in a controller
+404 if statement for your controller

 ```php
 if ($CONDITION$) {